A bad day in the gym is better than any day outside the gym. It’s an obvious mantra that speaks to the frequency by which most people either:

 C) Can’t figure out how to make their workout plans “feel” better.

-Back pain, knee pain, and other injuries sidetrack most people from their normal workout routine, and make it seemingly impossible achieve your fitness goals.
+Back pain, knee pain, and other injuries sidetrack most people from their normal workout routine and make it seemingly impossible to achieve their fitness goals.

 6 Exercises That Make You Feel Great